 Brandy, post ghost hunt: At approximately 10:24 this morning, the pugs started to whine.
 I thought it might be because they were on the deck as I worked in the house, and they were bored.
 I got up to give them some bread (distraction).
 As I went out into the living room, I saw this floating wisp of smoke....very similar to incense.
 I looked around, because it's 10:30, I have been home alone since 7:30 this morning, I do not burn incense often, and never in this part of the house, I had not burned any in the house for months.
 I looked around, and there was NO incense burning.
 The front window was open, but nothing was smoking, and the window let in a nice breeze.
 This patch was about two inches wide, and floated IN PLACE for a moment, despite the breeze.
 I looked away to find the incense, and check the window, and it was gone.
 I got a chill (could just be me, though), and said, "If this is "you", (any potential entity) then where were you last night?
 I only got some light orb images!
 But, that's OK."
 I smiled and went out to give the pugs their bread, came back, no smoke.
 The chair was reflecting some light, but I am certain this was a 3-D patch of smoke about 5 feet above the table, slightly in front of it (towards the TV!)
 Time: 10:24 (made note, still haven't walked, and need to do so before I eat!)

-I called SPIRITS member Karen who told me that she had just had a similar experience with her cat, Angel (SP?), and she was writing it down just as I called.
+I called SPIRITS member Karen who told me that she had just had a similar experience with her cat, Angel, and she was writing it down just as I called.
 (About 10:30 by my clock, 10:27 by hers).
 As Karen worked on e-mail this morning, she noted her cat, who was sitting behind her on the chair, looked back and forth from window to wall.
 Karen spoke to her, asking, "What do you see?
 What is going on?"
 Angel did not look up at the voice.
 She did look at her for the third question (How many are coming in?)
 The cat looked a couple more times, then stopped.
 No incident since then.

 1) In many dogs, different fur colors show up as spots near the eyes.
 According to folk tradition, the dogs with the highest degree of psychic ability are "four-eyed dogs," which are light-colored dogs with a dark spot over each eye, or black dogs with light spots over each eye.
 These dogs are supposed to have special psychic abilities, such as the ability to see demons, devils, or ghosts....(pg.
 112)